-- ii.
+- i.
+The effect of foreign currency exchange gains or losses is being calculated on Mexican Peso balances for financial reporting purposes, while the Mexican income tax law recognizes foreign exchange gains or losses on U. S. Dollar balances. - ii.
 The effect of exchange rate changes in the tax basis of property, plant and equipment, are valued in Mexican Pesos for tax purposes, while maintained in U. S. Dollars (functional currency) for financial reporting purposes.
 In addition, the Mexican income tax law takes into account the effects of inflation on such tax basis. - iii.
 The inflationary effects relative to certain monetary assets and liabilities. - iv.
 Tax losses used or not recognized as deferred taxes.

-As of September 30, 2018, the Company has not recognized a deferred tax asset generated by the deductible temporary differences between book value and tax basis of TDM.
+As of December 31, 2018, the Company has not recognized a deferred tax asset in the amount of \$23.4 million generated by the deductible temporary differences between book value and tax basis of TDM.
 The Company considers that there are no sufficient elements to ensure the total or partial recovery of the deferred tax asset.